Sul3j/Sul3j/README.md

 - 🔭 I’m working on new projects.
 - 🌱 I’m learning Node.js and Nest.js framework as I want to become Fullstack Developer soon
-- 📫 You can reach me with my:\
+- 📫 You can reach me with:\
      [E-mail address](mailto:szymon.sul3jczak@gmail.com)\
      [LinkedIn profile](https://www.linkedin.com/in/szymon-sulejczak-1984451b7/)